Cheapest Way to Ship Jewelry

 Important Considerations

-For jewelry valued over $5,000, USPS Registered Mail is the gold standard for security, though it's significantly slower (7-10 days).
+For jewelry valued over $5,000, USPS Registered Mail is the gold standard for security, though it is significantly slower (7-10 days).
 Private carriers like UPS and FedEx offer declared value coverage up to $50,000 with faster transit times.
+Whichever route you choose, the 2026 increases (USPS +5.4%, UPS +5.9%, FedEx +5.9%, effective late December 2025 through January 2026) compound on every retail label you buy.
+Discounted labels below commercial rates blunt that hike instead of paying it in full each shipment.

 Key Takeaways